Do Eggs Cause Constipation? Facts and Myths.

 3- Fact: Unbalanced diet can cause constipation (with or without eggs).

-- Poor lifestyle such as lack of activity and sedentary life.
+• Poor lifestyles such as lack of activity and sedentary life.

-- Dietary factors such as low-fiber diet and a lack of good hydration.
+• Dietary factors such as a low-fiber diet and a lack of good hydration.

 The point is to look at the whole scene.
 Don’t overestimate the role of diet in constipation.

-However, constipation can occur if eating the eggs is a part of the unbalanced diet with a low total daily amount of fiber.
+However, constipation can occur if eating eggs is part of an unbalanced diet with a low daily amount of fiber.

-4- Myth: hard-boiled eggs and scrambled eggs have different effects on constipation.
+4- Myth: hard-boiled and scrambled eggs have different effects on constipation.

-Hard-boiled eggs, scrambled eggs, and egg omelet shares the same fundamental constituents.
-So, their effect on constipation is the same. both hard-boiled scrambled eggs and omelets don’t cause constipation if consumed in moderation together with a high fiber diet.
+Hard-boiled, scrambled, and egg omelets share the same fundamental constituents.
+So, their effect on constipation is the same.
+Both hard-boiled, scrambled eggs and omelets don’t cause constipation if consumed in moderation with a high-fiber diet.

 No scientific evidence supports that raw eggs, fried eggs, quail eggs, nor pickled eggs cause constipation.
-You can eat them safely as long as you obtain your daily fiber requirements.
+You can eat them safely if you have your daily fiber requirements.

 But note that adding too much-saturated fats to eggs or eating eggs with lots of sausage or dairy products can induce constipation.
 This is because consuming large amounts of multiple low-fiber foods can end in constipation.